WaldoJeffers/react-dc/README.md

 ## FAQ
 **Is React-dc production ready ?**

 Not yet.
-This library is being actively developed, and needs to be thoroughly tested before being production-ready.
-However, you can use for a personal project.
+This library is still being actively developed, and needs to be thoroughly tested before being production-ready.
+However, you can use it for a personal project.
 If you encounter any bug, please open an issue.